jeffreykegler/old_kollos/notes/design/sequence.md

 context which
 is aware of the intuitive structure of the grammar.

-## The rewrite
+## Reducing sequence rules to BNF rules

-The rewrite will be a recursive function, which we will call, `Doseq()`, so that
+The rewrite will be a recursive function, which we will call, `Reduce()`, so that
 ```
-    Doseq( seq, item, 0, inf, sep, sep_type )
+    Reduce( seq, item, 0, inf, sep, sep_type )
 ```
 produces the rewrite for one or our 6-tuples.
-In the rewrite, one or more new symbols will be introduced.
-In the descriptions below,
-one of these will be represented as `seq`, and the others will be represented by names of the form
-`sym1`, `sym2`, etc.
-In fact, the actual rewrite,
-these names
-must such that they are
-unique to that step of the rewrite.

 The symbol called `seq`
 will be
+the LHS of the "highest level",
+"top", or "parent"
-the LHS of the "highest level" rule in that stage of the rewrite.
+rule in that step of the
+rewrite.
+Other symbols,
+represented as
+`sym1`, `sym2`, etc.,
+may need to
+be introduced.
+In the actual rewrite,
+the actual names of the symbols represented as
+`sym1`, `sym2`, etc.,
+must be
+unique to that step of the rewrite.

 The algorithm must track
 the current rules,
 so that no rule is ever added
 more than once.
 It must also memoize the results of
-`Doseq()`.
+`Reduce()`.

 ### Eliminate liberal separation

 If we have
 ```
-    Doseq( seq, item, m, n, sep, 'liberal' )
+    Reduce( seq, item, m, n, sep, 'liberal' )
 ```
 we convert it into
 ```
     seq ::= sym1
     seq ::= sym2
-    Doseq( sym1, item, m, n, sep, 'proper' )
+    Reduce( sym1, item, m, n, sep, 'proper' )
-    Doseq( sym2, item, m, n, sep, 'terminator' )
+    Reduce( sym2, item, m, n, sep, 'terminator' )
 ```

 ### Eliminate termination

 If we have
 ```
-    Doseq( seq, item, m, n, sep, 'terminator' )
+    Reduce( seq, item, m, n, sep, 'terminator' )
 ```
 we convert it into
 ```
     seq ::= sym1 sep
-    Doseq( sym1, item, m, n, sep, 'proper' )
+    Reduce( sym1, item, m, n, sep, 'proper' )
 ```

 For the rest of this procedure, we can assume